 Before classes begin

-Only withdrawals prior to the first day of classes are eligible to receive a 100% fee adjustment of tuition and fees.
+Only withdrawals prior to the first day of classes (beginning of term) are eligible to receive a 100% fee adjustment of tuition and fees.
 A student who preregisters for classes and decides not to attend prior to the beginning of that term may access RaiderNet to withdraw from all classes selected during preregistration.

 Before you begin this action, please contact the MT One Stop.
 We’ll want to talk with you regarding alternatives to withdrawing, or about your future academic plans and re-enrollment in an upcoming term.
 Please refer to the Registration Guide for all deadlines associated with withdrawing from courses that you’ve been attending, and carefully review the Drop/Withdrawal Fee Adjustment Information for guidance regarding calculating fee adjustments.
 Once you have reviewed the fee adjustment information and spoken to the MT One Stop, and you have still decided to withdraw from the University, follow these procedures.

 After classes begin

 Have you already stopped attending?
 If so, you need to go to the MT One Stop to discuss how this will affect your financial aid, housing, progress toward graduation, and other issues.
 They can help you with the withdrawal process, if needed.
 Click here for instructions on how you can view your reported attendance in RaiderNet.

 Dropping classes can have consequences for the following: